Security Achieved through Functional Environmental Design (SAFE)

 Our design focus is in three main areas.

 First, we are the delivery arm for the SAFE Design Standard for existing facilities, building, structures or open spaces.
 Our combined experience within the company and our backgrounds ensure tier one service in support of the SAFE Design Council and the Program.
-It is because of our impeccable credentials that we have been selected by the SAFE Design Council to be the exclusive provider for SAFE in Canada and the United States.
+It is because of our impeccable credentials that Lions Gate have been selected by the SAFE Design Council to be the exclusive education provider for the private security sector in Canada and the United States.

 Second, we are support for the SAFE Design Council for new build projects.
 We have over 20 years combined experience working with architects, developers, builder and planners.
 We provide an offender behaviour context to new builds.